supreme-gg-gg/instagram-cli/instagram-ts/readme.md

 # Instagram CLI

 Welcome to the TypeScript client of the Instagram CLI project.
-The Typescript client is a successor to the original Python client, built with a modern React-based UI using Ink, with features like image rendering in terminal, checking feed, and using MQTT protocol for messaging to significantly reduce latency and account flags.
+The Typescript client is a successor to the original Python client, built with a modern React-based UI using [Ink](https://github.com/vadimdemedes/ink), with features like image rendering in terminal, checking feed, and using Instagram's native [MQTT protocol](https://mqtt.org/) for messaging to significantly reduce latency and account flags.

-The original python client can be found [on our GitHub](https://github.com/supreme-gg-gg/instagram-cli)
+Full documentation with demo video is [on our GitHub](https://github.com/supreme-gg-gg/instagram-cli).

 > [!NOTE]
 > Typescript client is current in Public Beta.
 While we have tested it extensively, there may still be some bugs.
 Please report them [on our issues page](https://github.com/supreme-gg-gg/instagram-cli/issues).

-We are the ultimate weapon against brainrot, so that you can focus on meaningful conversations without distractions.

-We celebrate the art and simplicity of terminal UI, while contributing to the Ink open source ecosystem so that everyone can build amazing terminal apps!
-Checkout [ink-picture](https://github.com/endernoke/ink-picture), our sister-project for displaying images in the terminal.
+## Key Features

+- Full support for Windows, Linux, and macOS, with modern React-based UI
+- Developer-friendly shortcuts, viewing feed and chatting, in-terminal image rendering
+- Leverages realtime MQTT-based protocol used by Instagram app for instant notifications and chat
+- Highly performant and much faster than your GUI browser or touchscreen app
+- Works well in all terminal emulators, **including VSCode Integrated Terminal**

 ## Usage